Squamata: Evolution

 A study in 2018 found that Megachirella, an extinct genus of lepidosaurs that lived about 240 million years ago during the Middle Triassic, was a stem-squamate, making it the oldest known squamate.
 The phylogenetic analysis was conducted by performing high-resolution microfocus X-ray computed tomography (micro-CT) scans on the fossil specimen of Megachirella to gather detailed data about its anatomy.
 These data were then compared with a phylogenetic dataset combining the morphological and molecular data of 129 extant and extinct reptilian taxa.
 The comparison revealed Megachirella had certain features that are unique to squamates.
 The study also found that geckos are the earliest crown group squamates, not iguanians.
+However, a 2021 study found the genus to be a lepidosaur of uncertain position, in a polytomy with Squamata and Rhynchocephalia.

-In 2022, the extinct genus Cryptovaranoides was described from the Late Triassic of England.
-Cryptovaranoides appears to be a highly derived squamate belonging to the group Anguimorpha, which contains many extant lineages such as monitor lizards, beaded lizards and anguids.
-The presence of an essentially modern crown group squamate so far back in time indicates that the diversification of squamate lineages, which was previously thought to have occurred during the Jurassic and Cretaceous, occurred much earlier than previously theorized.
-The Triassic squamate diversification is thought to be linked to the Carnian Pluvial Episode, which was responsible for the diversification of many other groups of insects, plants, and vertebrates.
+In 2022, the extinct genus Cryptovaranoides was described from the Late Triassic (Rhaetian age) of England as a highly derived squamate belonging to the group Anguimorpha, which contains many extant lineages such as monitor lizards, beaded lizards and anguids.
+The presence of an essentially modern crown group squamate so far back in time was unexpected, as their diversification was previously thought to have occurred during the Jurassic and Cretaceous.
+A 2023 study found that Cryptovaranoides most likely represents an archosauromorph with no apparent squamate affinities, though the original describers maintained their original conclusion that this taxon represents a squamate.
+The oldest unambiguous fossils of Squamata date to the Bathonian age of the Middle Jurassic of the Northern Hemisphere, with the first appearance of many modern groups, including snakes, during this period.

+Scientists believe crown group squamates probably originated in the Early Jurassic based on the fossil record, with the oldest unambiguous fossils of squamates dating to the Middle Jurassic.
+Squamate morphological and ecological diversity substantially increased over the course of the Cretaceous, including the appeance of groups like iguanians and varanoids, and true snakes.
+Polyglyphanodontia, an extinct clade of lizards, and mosasaurs, a group of predatory marine lizards that grew to enormous sizes, also appeared in the Cretaceous.
+Squamates suffered a mass extinction at the Cretaceous–Paleogene (K–Pg) boundary, which wiped out polyglyphanodontians, mosasaurs, and many other distinct lineages.